solo-io/gloo/docs/content/reference/cli/glooctl_install_knative.md

   -g, --skip-installing-gloo            Skip installing Gloo Edge.
 Only Knative components will be installed
       --values strings                  List of files with value overrides for the Gloo Helm chart, (e.g. --values file1,file2 or --values file1 --values file2)
-      --version string                  version to install (e.g. 1.4.0, defaults to latest) --with-admin-console              install gloo and a read-only version of its admin console
+      --version string                  version to install (e.g. 1.4.0, defaults to latest)
 ```

 ### Options inherited from parent commands